ManAesmou/Fullstack-projects/README.md

 ---

 ### :man_technologist: About Me :
-:man: I am a supervisor and a student from Tampere.
+:man: I am a student and a grappler who lives in Tampere.

 :book: I am currently studying in my second year at Lapland University of Applied Sciences.